Nvidia and Mercedes-Benz to bring an AI car to market within a year

 Co-Pilot also uses voice recognition, and a vehicle’s external sensors to track objects outside the car including other vehicles and pedestrians, and can give the driver a head’s up if it also detects they might not be aware of potential road danger.

-It’s not yet clear how the AI integration will work in the Mercedes-Benz vehicle, and whether it will be a version of Co-PIlot or something else, but Nvidia tells TechCrunch it will provide more details leading up to the launch.
+It’s not yet clear how the AI integration will work in the Mercedes-Benz vehicle, and whether it will be a version of Co-Pilot or something else, but Nvidia tells TechCrunch it will provide more details leading up to the launch.

 0